cscart/docs/en/cscart_addons/addons/hide_payment_and_shipping_methods/index.rst

 Installing the add-on
 =====================

-    Install the “Hide Payment and Shipping Methods” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Hide Payments” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Hide_payment_and_shipping_001.png
-        :alt: Hide Payment and Shipping Methods
+        :alt: Hide Payments

 ======================
 Hiding payment methods